erossini/agile/scrum/intro.md

 # Introduction to Scrum

 Scrum is the most popular framework for software development.
 Scrum is not complicated and it is very easy to understand.
-Because yt has strict rules, it is a little difficult to implement in the beginning.
+Because Scrum has strict rules, it is a little difficult to implement in the beginning.
 Slowly, it becomes a habit and it is then that it leads to increase in productivity and creativity.

 >[!NOTE]
 > Scrum is a process framework used to manage product development and other knowledge work.